BigSoftVideo/DOTE/transcript-clip.md

     - Add a comment note
     - Choose the styling (background/foreground [colours](colour-manager.md)) and visual style for the clip
     - Add user-defined field names/values
-1. Click CREATE and the clip will be inserted and displayed in the Transcript.
+1. Click CREATE and the clip will be inserted and displayed in the Transcript (make sure that display clips is toggled on at the top of the Transcript Editor panel).
-1. It will also be added to the list of clips in the current Project.

 ### Editing and deleting T-Clips